Paolo Pedercini

-Paolo Pedercini (born 1981) is an Italian game designer known for making Flash videogames based on provocative left-wing socio-political points of view, on topics such as labour market flexibility and Queer theory, in explicit opposition with the mainstream video game industry.
-He is also known under the pseudonym Molleindustria, the name of his website.
-He is known for games such as Queer Power, Faith Fighter and the McDonald's Video Game.
-The games are often offered as freeware under a Creative Commons license.
+Paolo Pedercini (born 1981) is an Italian game designer known for making Flash videogames based on provocative left-wing socio-political points of view, on topics such as labour market flexibility and queer theory, in explicit opposition with the mainstream video game industry.
+He is known under the pseudonym Molleindustria, the name of his website.
+He created games such as Queer Power, Faith Fighter and the McDonald's Video Game.
+The games are often offered as freeware under a Creative Commons NonCommercial license.

 Works and activism

 In 2003, Pedercini launched Molleindustria, a platform for politically active video games, along with a manifesto.
 The manifesto described Molleindustria as the "theory and practice of soft conflict – sneaky, viral, guerrillero, subliminal conflict – through and within videogames."